 We’re kicking off a series about first patches that became a part of an open source software project, beginning with my own story.
 With 25 of 50 10uppers – at the time of writing – credited as core contributors to WordPress, credits in a number of other projects, and communities of hundreds of contributors at large, we won’t run out of material any time soon.
 We hope that these sometimes inspiring and often humbling stories, from one-time contributors all the way up to the most prolific WordPress core developers, will entertain and offer some perspective to open source’s newest would-be contributors.
 Do you remember your first patch?
 Tell us how to get ahold of you in the comments, and we just might feature you!

-My first committed patch to WordPress was for #17887 in June 2011, about one year before I joined 10up.
+My first committed patch to WordPress was for #17887 in June 2011, just a few months before I joined 10up.
 I was running trunk in my testing environment to ensure that our live site would upgrade smoothly and to be able to explain the impending 3.2 redesign to our users at the university.
 In hindsight, my experience is probably typical for first-time contributors, and may surprise those who know me today.

 As I made my way around the admin performing common tasks like installing plugins, I noticed that the newly designed stars used in the plugin ratings were separated by a white border while on a gray background.
 A small detail, sure, but one that bothered me and had not been reported.
 I had previously created two tickets on Trac concerning the WordPress.org website, so while still nervous, I at least felt comfortable navigating Trac to create my first core-related ticket.
 Before I hit submit, I decided that I wanted to make the patch myself – so nobody would beat me to it.